 FREST

-Summary: relational data and function invocation by table trigger on arrival of args, which can be distributed across many hosts.
-All network-addressable data elements also have default renders.
-“FREST is a set of protocols that define network-first, relation-first, GUI-first data manipulation and programming environments.”
+Summary: “FREST is a set of protocols that define network-first, relation-first, GUI-first data manipulation and programming environments.”
+Gives users direct access to data in relational form.
+Relational data and function invocation by table trigger on arrival of args, which can be distributed across many hosts, pushing through state dependencies asynchronously.
+All network-addressable data elements also have default renders or views.

 Lead: Guyren Howe